home-assistant/home-assistant.io/source/_integrations/darksky.markdown

 #### Language options

-All language options are described in this table that you can use for the dark sky sensor.
+All language options are described in this table that you can use for the Dark Sky sensor.

 |Language|Variable Code|
 |---|---|